d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

           f'{d2l.bleu(" ".join(translation), fr, k=2):.3f}')
 ```

-Let's [**visualize the Transformer attention weights**] when translating the last English sentence into French.
+Let's [**visualize the Transformer attention weights**] when translating the final English sentence into French.
 The shape of the encoder self-attention weights
 is (number of encoder layers, number of attention heads, `num_steps` or number of queries, `num_steps` or number of key-value pairs).